IntelOpenDesign/ConnectAnyThing/README.md

 4) Copy the entire content into the root directory of the Micro SD card. **NOTE:** Keep the file structure intact.

+GEN2:
+5,6) If successful, the Micro SD card's directory tree should look as follows:
+* boot (directory)
+* bzImage (file)
+* core-image-minimal-initramfs-claton.cpio.gz (file)
+* image-full-galileo-clanton.ext3 (file)
+* image-full-galileo-clanton.zip (file) <- This file can be removed to free up space.

 GEN1:
 5) In the SD card unzip the image-full-clanton.zip file. **NOTE:** it should contain the image-full-clanton.ext3 file.